lvcabral/carabiner/README.md

 - Configurable global shortcut to show/hide the floating window
 - Configure a shortcut to save a screenshot of the floating window
 - Allow user to record captured video to mp4/mkv file
-- Detect list streaming devices in the network (SSDP)
+- Detect the list streaming devices in the network (SSDP)
 - Link capture devices with streaming devices
 - Add missing ADB keyboard mapping